phitruong1712/vietecotex/GSC_FIX_ABSOLUTE_RESOLUTION.md

 ## Current Code Status ✅

 - ✅ Zero Product schemas in codebase
-- ✅ Zero structured data on any page
+- ✅ Zero Offer schemas in codebase
+- ✅ Explicit WebPage schemas added to key pages (homepage, faux-leather, applications, catalog)
+- ✅ WebPage schemas explicitly declare pages as "informational, NOT product pages"
+- ✅ Enhanced meta tags to prevent product snippet detection
 - ✅ No-cache headers force fresh content
 - ✅ Sitemap updated with fresh timestamps

 **The code is correct.
-The issue is Google's cache.
+We've added explicit WebPage schemas to tell Google these are informational pages, not product pages.
+The issue is Google's cache still has old Product/Offer data.
 Follow the steps above to clear it.**

 ## Expected Timeline